nextauthjs/next-auth/docs/docs/guides/07-corporate-proxies/avoid-corporate-link-checking-email-provider.md

+---
-# Corporate email sign up
+title: Corporate email sign up
+---

 If you use Office 365 or Outlook, or potentially other Email systems, you may notice your Email invitation Links not working.